 - 7.1.
 The Authority is required to set its level of revenue budget and Council Tax for 2022-23 by 1 March so that it can meet its statutory obligation to advise each of the fifteen billing authorities in Devon and Somerset of the required level of precept.
-This report provides the Committee with the necessary background information to assist them in making decisions as to the appropriate levels for the Authority. - 7.2.
-The report considers two potential options A and B and the Committee is asked to consider the financial implications associated with each option with a view to recommending one of these options to the budget setting meeting of the Authority, to be held on the 18 February 2022.
+This report provides the Authority with the necessary background information to assist in deciding the appropriate levels. - 7.2.
+The report considers two potential options, A (0% Council Tax increase) and B (1.99% Council Tax increase).
+The Authority is invited to approve Option B as recommended by the Resources Committee budget meeting held on 8 February 2022.

-SHAYNE SCOTT

-Director of Finance, People and Estates (Treasurer)
+SHAYNE SCOTTLEIDirector of Finance, People & Estates (Treasurer)Chi

-LEE HOWELL

-Chief Fire Officer
+LEE HOWELL Chief Fire Officer

-APPENDIX A TO REPORT RC/22/1
+APPENDIX A TO REPORT DSFRA/22/4